ropenscilabs/statistical-software/README.md

     primarily responding or being directed to finding and fixing faults, increasing software stability or performance, or other periheral functional embellishments.

+Those two phases may, of course, often cycle in sequence, with phases of relative stability followed by additional, subsequent phases of active development.

 **3. Decline to Senescence, Abandonment, Integration, and other possible end fates** (where Integration is intended to imply that the software